 As I have mentioned recently in my classes, I believe the biggest dilemma with police dog training today is that the majority of the time is spent doing dog training.
 Simply said, I see a tendency to concentrate the majority of our time and effort on improving the performance of the dog instead of prioritizing the overall performance of the K9 team – both handler and dog.
 We are not mentally challenging our handlers enough to prevail in crisis situations and some handlers often rely too heavily on their dog to save the day.

 If K9 handlers are not properly conditioning themselves and their dog for a gunfight, handlers are going to be surprised, conflicted and not ready for battle.
 More importantly, if caught unprepared without the proper mindset, the handler will more than likely not be accurate in returning fire.
-The last thing on the mind of the handler should be his dog when he draws his weapon to engage a suspect armed or believed to be armed during an immediate life-and-death situation.
-The handler must first have the proper mindset and be trained in tactical decision making before he prepares for battle with his dog.
+The last thing on the mind of the handler should be the police dog when drawing a weapon to engage a suspect armed or believed to be armed during an immediate life-and-death situation.
+The handler must first have the proper mindset and be trained in tactical decision making before preparing for battle with the dog.

 It appears there are two schools of initial training to prepare a dog for gunfire; neutral and pursuit for apprehension (“gunfire equals bite”).
 The “neutral” method trains the dog to disregard the gunfire and remain static, regardless of who is shooting – handler, backup officers and/or suspect.
 By doing so, the dog will not think “bite” and not ready itself for an apprehension based strictly on gunfire.